starlaxy/shelf-viz-mod/README.md

 -   **SKU**: Represents individual items with properties like JanCode, Name, Drink Size, Product Size, Shape Type, Image URL, and Time Stamp.
 -   **Shelf**: Represents the physical shelf structure in the store, including Cabinets, Rows, and Lanes with detailed specifications.

-## Technical Requirements

--   Frontend developed using Blazor.
--   Reactive Programming implemented for real-time data updates.
--   Dependency Injection for service management.
--   Application structured following Clean Architecture principles.

 ## Installation and Setup

 1. Clone the repository or extract the zipped file.
 2. Navigate to the `shelf-viz-mod` directory.
+3. Execute `dotnet restore` to restore all the necessary packages.
+4. Run `dotnet build` to build the project.
-3. Execute `dotnet run` to start the application.
+5. Execute `dotnet run` to start the application.

 ## Testing